-If you want to avoid pregnancy or want to keep gap between babies, you need to resort to the various birth control options available such as condoms, intrauterine contraceptive devices or oral contraceptive pills.
+If you want to avoid pregnancy or want to keep the gap between babies, you need to resort to the various birth control options available such as condoms, intrauterine contraceptive devices, or oral contraceptive pills.
 The choice ultimately depends upon one’s preferences.

 The birth pills have a number of advantages over other birth control measures.
 They are: